 Their family of five children were Eliza Jane Paslay, Charles Edward Gaumer, Elmanda Rebecca "Ella" Thorp, Jeremiah Franklin Gaumer and Milton Herman Gaumer.

 The United States Census enumeration of 1860 shows the Gaumer family in Lower Macungie Township, with Moses working as a master carpenter.
-Sometime soon after the end of the Civil War, in 1865, the couple migrated to Indiana and settled in Onward, Tipton Township, Cass County.
+Sometime soon after the end of the Civil War, in 1865, the couple made the momentous decision to migrate to Indiana and settle in Onward, Tipton Township, Cass County.
 There, their youngest child Milton was born in 1867.